jakedex/dotfiles/README.md

 # Dotfiles
 The more I tinker around with Unix/bash/Linux, the more unorganized my dotfiles become - so, I decided to finally to do this right.
-These dotfiles are currently only working on OSX, but I'm working on adding support for Arch Linux and other distros soon.
+These dotfiles should work on both Arch Linux and OS X.

 ![My terminal setup](http://www.jakedex.com/img/dotfiles2.png)
 ## Installation